-The 12-hour shift work schedule is one of the most hotly debated topics in industries that operate around the clock.
+The 12-hour shift schedule is one of the most hotly debated topics in industries that operate around the clock.
 Managers, shift workers, union representatives, regulators, and experts continually debate the pros and cons of 12-hour shifts compared to the traditional 8-hour workday.
 While many believe the 12-hour shift model offers a range of benefits, there are also several myths surrounding this type of schedule.
 Let’s dive into seven common myths about the 12-hour shift and uncover the facts.

 Myth #1: Switching to a 12-Hour Shift Work Schedule Reduces Staffing Needs